Sage-Bionetworks-IT/lambda-finops-cost-rules/README.md

 These URLs can be also constructed by appending the API Gateway paths to the CloudFormation domain.

 ### Response
-This lambda will produce a JSON string representing cost category rules based on external state (current AWS account tags and output from another lambda).
+This lambda will produce a JSON string to be passed to a Rules property of an AWS::CE::CostCategory resource based on external state (current AWS account tags and output from another lambda).
-Example state and its expected output are listed below.
+Example state and its expected output are listed below for each endpoint.

-#### Example External State
+#### Example Program Code External State
-The lambda queries two remote sources for their current state: the current chart of accounts from `lambda-mips-api` and current account tags from AWS Organizations.
+The program-codes endpoint queries two remote sources for their current state: the current chart of accounts from `lambda-mips-api` and current account tags from AWS Organizations.

 Example chart of accounts returned by `lambda-mips-api` at `ChartOfAccountsURL`:
 ```json